 A. Standardized Contracts Project.

-We are conducting an ongoing review of our form contracts to improve alignment of our contract positions with our business goals, review our positions, and ultimately, develop materials to train new deal teams.
+We are conducting an ongoing review of our form contracts (power and gas) to improve alignment of our contract positions with our business goals, review our positions, and ultimately, develop materials to train new deal teams.
 Legal, Origination, Product Development, and Structuring are involved in this initiative.
 (Lawyers: Various)

-B. ENA / EWS Legal Coordination.
+Project Clipper.

-We are coordinating contracts issues associated with all commodity related risks with EWS Legal.
-This includes standardization of EWS risk provisions, and deal approval and form development processes.
-(Lawyer: J. Keller; Client: D. Black)
+We are preparing documentation to support Project Clipper.
+(Lawyers: J. Keller, S. Dietrich, W. Frederking; Client: D. Leff)

 II.
 ENERGY OUTSOURCING (Mann)